-The University of Memphis Law Review invites manuscripts for publication in Volume 50, Number 4 and presentation at its March 2020 Symposium, "Closing the Gap: Solutions to Educational Inequality."
+The University of Memphis Law Review invites manuscripts from all points of view for publication in Volume 51, Number 4 and presentation at its March 2021 Symposium, Diagnosing America's Healthcare System: Addressing Costs and Access NOW.

-If interested in participating, please submit a manuscript or abstract to Symposium Editor Colin Donoghue at email@example.com with "Closing the Gap: Solutions to Educational Inequality" in the subject line.
-The deadline for submission of a manuscript or abstract is October 1, 2019.
+If you are interested in participating, please submit a manuscript or abstract to Symposium Editor John Taylor at firstname.lastname@example.org with "Diagnosing America" in the subject line.
+The deadline for submitting a manuscript or abstract is October 1, 2020.